Shubhamx18/linux-for-devops/Day-3/03-linux-navigation-commands.md

 ---

 ## 📁 `cd foldername` — Enter a Directory
-Moves you inside a folder.
+Moves you into a folder.

 ```bash
 cd Documents